by Barbara J. Andrews, Founder-1st

 wide going away.
 Hocks are well let down and stifle is well bent

-as in the import bitch Ch.
+as in this import bitch Ch.
 Eiraght Wicked Sister at Erenden.

-tell you those knarley hard hammers come equipped with equally thick hard,
+tell you is that those knarley hard hammers come equipped with equally thick hard,

 impossible to cut toenails!
 Not even a grinder, used frequently will make Bullie

 feet pretty!
 As a judge, just look for the right shape, and strong thick pads.

 harsh to the touch and should be flat, tight, and glossy.
 Again, not to afford a tooth hold, the